How to Go Bug Free: Keeping Insects Out Your Log Cabin

 It is advisable not to use ground feed nearby your cabin to feed the local wildlife as it will encourage lots of critters.

-Rodents typically like underground environment and may nest under floors or decking, steer clear of keeping vegetable patches in close proximity to your cabin as this will attract rodents and the like.
+Rodents typically like underground environments and may nest under floors or decking, steer clear of keeping vegetable patches in close proximity to your cabin as this will attract rodents and the like.

 All in all…